General Questions

 264PB .5 to 30 GPH K-Factor 47,300

-and most other Flocscan transducer not listed above
+and most other Flocscan transducers not listed above

 High Flow Readings